 All with a panoramic view of the circular caldera.

-It was simply magnificent.
+It is simply magnificent.

-We meandered the streets for a bit and then found a great spot for an early dinner before returning to the room to enjoy our first Santorini honeymoon sunset from our own private terrace.
+We meander the streets for a bit, find a great spot for an early dinner and then head back to the room to appreciate our first Santorini sunset from our own private terrace.

 Quad-biking around Santorini